Exemplary Merging Clusters: Weak-lensing and X-ray Analysis of the Double Radio Relic Merging Galaxy Clusters MACS 1752.0+4440 and ZWCL 1856.8+6616: Discussion

 The WL signal of ZWCL1856 is dominated by the N and S subclusters.
 Based on our bootstrap analysis, the mass peaks in the N and S are consistent with the corresponding X-ray brightness peaks.
-The resemblance of the WL mass and X-ray emission distributions of ZWCL1856 to MACS1752 is extraordinary.
+The resemblance of the distributions of WL mass and X-ray emission of ZWCL1856 and MACS1752 are extraordinary.
 An extension of the WL mass distribution to the north of the S subcluster is apparent.
 This is comparable to the extension seen from the SW subcluster in MACS1752 but remains unidentified because of the lack of cluster galaxies in the region.
-The X-ray emission also shows evidence of stripping with a connection between the subclusters that resembles the inverted S shape of MACS1752.
+The X-ray emission also shows evidence of gas dissociation with a connection between the subclusters that resembles the inverted S shape of MACS1752.